Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Introduction

-Before moving on to each application, we provide a brief overview of the proposed methodology.
+Before presenting the three empirical applications, we provide a brief overview of the proposed GPI methodology (see also \citealt{imai2024causal}).
 Figure~\ref{diagram} considers two illustrative settings, in which the goal is to estimate the causal effect of treatment $T$ on an outcome $Y$.
-The treatment may represent some features of unstructured data $\bX$ as in the ``text / image as treatment'' case (bottom right) or other variables as in the ``text / image as confounder'' case (top right).
-In both settings, the treatment-outcome relationship is confounded by the latent features $\bU$ of the unstructured data $\bX$ as well as other observed confounders $\bm{Z}$.
-A key challenge is to identify these latent confounding features $\bU$ and adjust for them to estimate causal effects.
+The treatment may represent some features of unstructured data $\bX$ as in the ``text/image as treatment'' case (bottom right) or other structured external variables as in the ``text/image as confounder'' case (top right).
+In both settings, the treatment-outcome relationship is confounded by the latent features $\bU$ of unstructured data $\bX$ as well as other observed structured confounders $\bm{Z}$.
+A key challenge is to identify these latent (unstructured) confounding features $\bU$ and adjust for them to estimate causal effects.

-To achieve its goal, GPI leverages GenAI models to produce unstructured data $\bX$ and extract corresponding internal representations $\bR$.
-For existing texts or images, the GenAI model is prompted to regenerate the same content, enabling the derivation of consistent internal representations.
-Using $\bR$ rather than directly modeling the raw data $\bX$ offers three key advantages.
-First, $\bR$ is a significantly lower-dimensional embedding of the original high-dimensional input.
-Second, it encodes rich, relevant information distilled from the extensive data used during the GenAI model's training.
-Third, by ensuring that the GenAI model is open-source and operates deterministically, GPI facilitates scientific replicability.
+To achieve this, GPI leverages GenAI models to generate unstructured data $\bX$ and extract the corresponding internal representations $\bR$.
+For existing texts or images, GenAI models are prompted to reproduce the original content, enabling the recovery of consistent internal representations.
+Because we configure GenAI models to produce $\bX$ as a deterministic function of $\bR$, the latter is guaranteed to contain all information necessary to generate the former.
+As a result, GPI eliminates the need to finetune $\bR$, unlike standard approaches that rely on generic pretrained embeddings such as BERT (Bidirectional Encoder Representations from Transformers).

+The use of $\bR$ offers several important advantages over directly modeling the raw data $\bX$.
+First, $\bR$ provides a substantially lower-dimensional representation of the original high-dimensional input.
+Second, it captures rich and relevant information distilled from the vast data used to train the GenAI model.
+Third, by relying on open-source GenAI models that operate deterministically, GPI promotes scientific replicability.
+Finally, GPI can further improve statistical efficiency by combining the results based on multiple GenAI models.